Reading List: Source Material for The Invisible College

 The Voynich Manuscript by Gerry Kennedy and Rob Churchill

-The Voynich Manuscript is simply good fun.
+The Voynich Manuscript is good fun.
 The manuscript, discovered in an Italian monastery by an antiquarian bookseller, is written in a curious script that may conceal an unknown language or indecipherable code.
 It contains hundreds of illustrations of weird plants, bizarre cosmological diagrams and inexplicable scenes of naked nymphs bathing in a strange green liquid.
 The book describes the history of the text and how it has defied the attempts of numerous scholars and professional codebreakers to decode it.

 The Templars In Britain by Evelyn Lord